thycotic/privmanapi-docs/tasks/index.md

 [priority]: # (2)
 # Tasks

 Use this API to run a generic task.
+Any task targeted to run on endpoints can be run/scheduled via this API, including the Password Randomization task.

 ## POST